thnikk/newKeypad/docs/program.rst

 Install PlatformIO
 ------------------
-Launch atom and press ctrl+, which will open the settings menu.
+Launch atom and press ctrl and comma which will open the settings menu.
 Click on install, type "platformio" into the search box and hit enter.
 Click install on "platformio-ide" and wait for it to install.
-When it finishes, you should see a button in the top right that tells you to restart to apply the changes.
+It should ask if you want to install clang for auto-completion but it's not necessary so you can just ignore it.
+When the installation finishes, you should see a button in the top right that tells you to restart to apply the changes.
 Hit restart and you're good to go!

 Download the Code
 -----------------